-The breakfast is always a vast buffet with cereals, fruits, yoghurts and breads.
-There is also a selection of cooked breakfast items such as bacon, sausage, baked beans, tomatoes and eggs cooked to order.
+The breakfast is always a buffet with cereals, fruit, yoghurt and bread.
+There is also a full-English selection of cooked breakfast items such as bacon, sausage, baked beans, tomatoes and eggs cooked to order.

-Lunch is a three-course meal, with a few choices for each course.
+For the main meals, where there are fewer than 60 guests at the lodge, the service is plated.When more guests are in-house, a buffet system is standard.
+Lunch is a three-course meal, with choices for each course.
 On a previous visit to the Serengeti Sopa Lodge we had choice of chicken wings with a sweet chilli dip, or soup to start.
 Then the main course was a choice of chicken supreme, fish, a beef burger, or tomato pasta.
 For dessert we could opt for either a chocolate mousse or a fruit platter.